 Chasing your own clams may seem like the antithesis of being on vacation, but if you sit at a desk all day, you may also relish the chance to spend time digging instead of thinking.
 For $11, you can obtain an RI Tourist Shellfishing License that's valid for two weeks.
 And the clams you harvest at Point Judith Salt Pond in Galilee will be fresher and sweeter than any you've tasted.

 Just a 30-minute trip aboard the Block Island Hi-Speed Ferry from Point Judith, Block Island is an enchanting place to spend a day while you're vacationing in Narragansett.
 Known for its beaches, lighthouses, hiking trails, and fishing charters, Block Island has retained its Victorian-era charm.
 Traditional ferry service also connects Narragansett and this throwback isle.
 It's cheaper, and the voyage takes 55 minutes each way.

 Hike to Black Point

 The deck at the Coast Guard House (40 Ocean Road, Narragansett) is as close as you can get to dining on the water without chartering a boat.
 Bring a jacket because it's often breezy near the ocean, and kick back and enjoy cocktails made with local spirits.
 The deck menu features raw bar selections, burgers, paninis, simply prepared seafood, and a handful of choices for kids.
 Try the fish tacos!

 Bananas Foster artisanal granola from Providence-based Beautiful Day is just one of the potential scores at the Coastal Growers' Market on a summer Saturday.
 The market is held weekly from 8:30 a.m. to 12:30 p.m. from mid-May through late October at historic Casey Farm in Saunderstown, a village just about a 12-minute drive north of the Narragansett Town Beach.
-Sample gourmet food items made in Rhode Island, shop for fresh produce and tuck into a large lunch.
+Sample gourmet food items made in Rhode Island, shop for fresh produce and tuck into a healthy lunch.